 After a long hot day temple-hopping in Luxor, it’s a must to take a refreshing dip in the pool!

 Here, you can enjoy a shaded seat to read or drink a cocktail from the pool bar.
 There are complimentary towels available for guests.
 You just need to show your key and sign a register to get one.

-The gardens are also worth a wonder.
-They’re laden with palm trees, fountains and flowers everywhere.
+The gardens are also worth a wander.
+They’re laden with palm trees, fountains, and flowers everywhere.
 It’s a complete oasis from the chaos of the city outside.

 5. The breakfast buffet at the Winter Palace Luxor is a luxury affair

-You can help yourself to a fresh omlettes made at their egg station.
-Pancakes and waffles, pastries, fruit, yoghurt, juice and all the cereals you could think of!
+You can help yourself to fresh omlettes made at their egg station.
+Pancakes and waffles, pastries, fruit, yoghurt, juice, and all the cereals you could think of!